Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsection{Static Negative Sampling}

 Traditional approaches in the initial stages of deep learning for recommendation relied on the static negative sampling (SNS) method whereby several items are selected from users' unobserved items.
 The primary objective of SNS is to offer a diverse range of informative negative samples and facilitate the acquisition of more comprehensive user preference patterns by the recommender.
-We delineate existing SNS studies into four categories, Uniform SNS, Predefined SNS, Popularity-based SNS, and Non-sampling SNS.
-The in-depth investigation of behavior dependencies, advantages, and challenges of them are documented in Table \ref{table.sns}.
-Among them, Uniform SNS emerges as the most widely employed SNS method with its easy-to-deploy and time-efficient character.
-However, the randomness inherent in sampling introduces variability to its recommendation performance.
-Predefined SNS leverages authentic user-centric ratings for negative sample selection.
-Despite its straightforward implementation, it is critically reliant on the accessibility of user behaviors.
-In the incorporation of the mainstream preferences of the majority of users into the training process, Popularity-based SNS also introduces the inherent popularity bias and conformity bias.
-Non-sampling SNS incorporates the unobserved items of each user from the whole training data.
-Maintaining visibility over the entire corpus of the dataset enhances the recommender's performance, yet encountering challenges in computational efficiency.
+We will introduce several types of SNS strategies (Uniform SNS, Predefined SNS, Popularity-based SNS, and Non-sampling SNS) in the following subsections.